As long as our country has had elections there have been fringe, extremist candidates on both sides of the spectrum.

 As recently as 1990 an avowed white supremacist, JB Stoner, ran for statewide office in Georgia.
 During the 1990 Democratic primary for lieutenant governor, Stoner actually finished sixth among a nine-candidate field.

 Perhaps the most stunning accomplishment for Stoner that year was that he earned more votes than the lone African American candidate in the race.
 Stoner was a disbarred lawyer convicted of bombing an African American church, which led to a stay in prison.

-In the 2018 Republican candidate for governor, it seemed several candidates, including the eventual winner, played heavily on stereotypes to win votes.
+In past Georgia races for governor, it seems several candidates played heavily on stereotypes to win votes.
 The reason is simple: These candidates, who are actually very smart, realize it doesn’t take much to sway voters.
 Truth be known, they probably laugh in private at voters.

 All it takes is saying the right thing to connect with someone.
-Talk about guns, trucks, shooting a young man who wants to date your daughter or having a school bus made up like a prison transport vehicle for “illegal” aliens — tactics which were all front and center in the 2018 campaign.
+Talk about guns, trucks, shooting a young man who wants to date your daughter or having a school bus made up like a prison transport vehicle for “illegal” aliens — tactics which were all front and center in recent campaigns.

-In recent days another political extremist shocked pundits, observers and others who think with a level head by winning a competitive primary.
-Marjorie Taylor Greene won the GOP runoff, and in all likelihood has already obtained her ticket to a seat in Congress.
+In Georgia, another political extremist continues to shock pundits, observers and others who think with a level head by being elected twice to U.S. Congress.

 Many of the things Greene talks about doing will never happen simply because, well, she is all talk.
 Even various national Republican officials have denounced her.
 She chalks that up to the overall conspiracy against her and the odd movement she admittedly believes in.